binazgreat/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task6-Complete this source code to print Welcome to Holberton School!
 Task7-Complete this source code
 Task8-Complete this source code to print object-oriented programming with Python, followed by a new line.
+Task9-Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.